Content warning: depression, emotional abuse, suicide.

 For someone who’s never experienced depression before, this may sound hard to believe.
 Was I speaking metaphorically when I talked about the weight on my shoulders?
 Was I really depressed when I could still pass my classes and do work?
 Was there really an entire spectrum of emotional pain out there, that many would never, ever feel?
 To these questions, I respond with another: would it really be that surprising if other people’s brains work differently than yours?

 To be truly happy, then.
 How would I know what that felt like?
-Would I ever be able to experience what it’s like to not be depressed?
+Would I ever experience what it’s like to not be depressed?
 Will it just be one of those things I would never understand, like visualization or sexual attraction, something that my brain just wasn’t configured to do?

 I spent nights agonizing myself over these questions, crying myself to sleep over this ungraspable pain.

 Although I still haven’t experienced what it’s like to not be depressed, I’ve made steps toward that direction.